Page Content

 Specific

-1. With most colleges and, in particular most Master’s in Music Education programs, applicants are generally required to have earned a Bachelor’s degree in Music, specifically Music Education, from an accredited University.
-Applicants who do not have such a degree may be required to take up certain prerequisite courses, which vary by college.
+1. With most colleges, particularly most Master’s in Music Education programs, applicants are generally required to have earned a Bachelor’s degree in Music, specifically Music Education, from an accredited University.
+Applicants who do not have such a degree may be required to take specific prerequisite courses, which vary by college.

 2. Most programs will require a prior work experience of at least two or more years as a music instructor, the most common role being that of a music teacher.